Bronchopulmonary dysplasia: Evolving BPD

-For babies seven days old and older, "late systemic postnatal corticosteroid treatment" may reduce the risk of death and of bronchopulmonary dysplasia.
-There is some evidence that this treatment does not increase the risk of cerebral palsy, however, long-term studies considering the neurodevelopmental outcomes is needed to further understand the risk of this treatment option.
-Late systemic postnatal corticosteroid treatment is therefore only recommended for babies seven days old or older who cannot be taken off of a ventilator.
-The benefit and risks of systemic corticosteroid treatment in older babies who are not intubated (on a ventilator) is not known.
+For babies seven days old and older, "late systemic postnatal corticosteroid treatment" may reduce the risk of death and of BPD.
+There is some evidence that this treatment does not increase the risk of cerebral palsy; however, long-term studies considering the neurodevelopmental outcomes is needed to further understand the risk of this treatment option.
+Late systemic postnatal corticosteroid treatment is therefore generally reserved for babies seven days old or older who cannot be taken off of a ventilator.
+The benefits and risks of systemic corticosteroid treatment in older babies who are not intubated (on a ventilator) are not known.